APIAuth

 - APIs not authenticating: Ensure

-APIAuthresource exists in the same namespace as your APIs withisDefault: true. - Multiple authentication methods: Verify only one authentication method (apiKey or jwt) is specified in the
+APIAuthresource exists in the same namespace as your APIs withisDefault: true. - Multiple authentication methods: Verify only one authentication method (apiKey, jwt, or ldap) is specified in the

 APIAuthresource. - JWT verification failing: Check that your JWKS URL is accessible and contains the correct public keys.